-ALBERTA-SCM, E. J. Taylor, VE4HA-Here we are again after a couple months in the woods.
+VANALTA DIVISION ALBERTA-SCM, E. J. Taylor, VE4HA-Here we ALBERTA-SCM, E. J. Taylor, VE4HA-Here we are again after a couple months in the woods.
 The gang has been pretty quiet during the summer months but we are all brushing up the old sets again getting lined up for the 1929 conditions.
 VE4HM is back again from England and says the boys over there are sure FB on technical dope.
-He will have lots to tell us at our next feast.
-VE4GT sure has some station in his new location-DX all the time!
-VE4EP will be in Calzary for some time but will be on the tion in his new location-Da at the will be in Calgary for some time but will be on the air soon.
-VEAH is busy with CJCA station these darm.
-We heard VEAFF neeping thru lately.
-VEAHA air soon.
-VEIAH is busy with Cook absence air soon.
-VEIAH is busy with cally.
-VEIHA days, We heard VEIFF peeping thru lately.
-VEIHA is on 14,000 kc.
-VEICU has been off the air for some beat areas been back soon.
-VEICL likewise.

-is on 14,000 kc.
-VEACU has been off the air for some time, but expect him back soon.
-VEACI, likewise.
-VEAFH most consistent station during the warm months.
-Let's have the dope on time so that we can get a real write-up for the coming DX months.

-BRITISH COLUMBIA-SCM, E. S. Brooks, VE5BJ-VE5AL has gone back to the 3500 band and expects traffic to be a little better there.
-Five of the B. C. A. R. A. members attended the N. W. Convention at Seattle and report having a good time.
+He will have lots to tell us at our next feast, VE4GT sure has some sta-tion in his new location-DX all the time!
+VE4EP will be in Calgary for some time but will be on the air soon.
+VE4AH is busy with CJCA station these days.
+We heard VE4FF peeping thru lately.
+VE4HA is on 14,000 kc.
+VE4CU has been off the air for some time, but expect him back soon.
+VE4CL likewise.
+VE4FH most consistent station during the warm months.
+Let's have the dope on time so that we can get a real write-up for the coming DX months, BRITISH COLUMBIA-SCM, E. S. Brooks, VE5DI -VE5AL has gone back to the 3500 band and ex-pects traffic to be a little better there.
+Five of the B, C, A, R, A, members attended the N. W. Conven-tion at Seattle and report having a good time.
 VE5CT is back on 3500 and is open for traffic in that band.
 VE5GO puts in a fair traffic report.
 Yukon-by VE5AW-Using two 210's VE5AW worked EF, EG and RAO3, Siberia.
-Works VOG nearly every night and has GOO'd VGSR while at Herschel Island.
+Works VOG nearly every night and has QSO'd VGSR while at Herschel Island.
 Has worked KNT and OA's by the dozen.
 Has been reported in Czecho-slovakia.
-VE5AQ is a newcomer sway up north and will soon be open with a 210. away up north and will soon be open with a 210.
+VE5AQ is a newcomer away up north and will soon be open with a 210. are again after a couple months in the woods.
 Watch for him, gang.

-Traffic: VE5GO 22, VE5AL 12, VE5CT 1.
+Traffic: VE5GO 23, VE5AL 12, VE5CT 1.